 Disclosure: This post may contain affiliate links, which earn me a small commission from bookings at no extra cost to you.
 Thank you for reading and supporting my blog!

 Have you ever heard of Lo de Marcos in Nayarit, Mexico?
-I hadn’t either, not until we moved to the eco-conscious pueblo of San Pancho just a few miles south of Lo de Marcos.
-But now we know Lo de Marcos as one of the cutest places along the coast of the scenic Riviera Nayarit where you can truly experience and witness what life in a small Mexican pueblo is like.
+I hadn’t either until we moved to the eco-conscious pueblo of San Pancho, just a few miles south of Lo de Marcos.

-Those who do know it, know Lo de Marcos as an authentic Mexican pueblitio with an endearing laid-back vibe.
-It has a large colorful plaza, Mexican-style villas and resorts, local delicious eateries, organic farms and markets, a thriving expat community, and not to mention the beautiful Lo de Marcos beach.
-Plus, there are a handful of events led by associations and internationals alike, including the Lady Coco Burning Man started by friends of ours just two years ago.
+Picture an authentic and endearing Mexican pueblito with laid-back vibes.
+It has a large, colorful plaza, Mexican-style villas and resorts, delicious local eateries, organic farms and markets, a thriving expat community, and the beautiful Lo de Marcos beach.
+There are even a handful of amazing events, including the Lady Coco Burning Man, started by friends of ours.

 Read more to discover what to do and see on a trip to Lo de Marcos in Nayarit, Mexico!